Luisa3010/HYPe/README.md

 # Motif parser for HYP1 in G. Pallida

-This is a script that uses the Smith-Waterman alignment algorithm to find motifs in the Hyper Variable Domain of the HYP1 gene.
+This repository contains scripts that use alignment-algorithms to find motifs in the Hyper Variable Domain of the HYP1 gene. grep_motifs_sw.py uses the Smith-Waterman algorithm and grep_motifs_semiglobal.py a modification of SW that has a modified gap penalty on the edges of motifs.
-Run the script on a fasta file for reads of the HYP1 gene to get the deduced motifs as DNA and amino acid sequences.
+Run the scripts on a fasta file for reads of the HYP1 gene to get the deduced motifs as DNA and amino acid sequences.

 ## Quickstart: